pypa/pip/docs/html/user_guide.rst

 compatible version.

-This backtrack behaviour can end in 2 ways - either 1) it will successfully find a set packages it can install (good news!), or 2) it will eventually display `resolution impossible <https://pip.pypa.io/en/latest/user_guide/#id35>`__ error message (not so good).
+This backtrack behaviour can end in 2 ways - either 1) it will successfully find a set of packages it can install (good news!), or 2) it will eventually display `resolution impossible <https://pip.pypa.io/en/latest/user_guide/#id35>`__ error message (not so good).